whatsBehind/node-js-auth/README.md

 - **Payload**: The payload contains information of the identity, like id, isa(issuedAt), and etc...
 - **Signature**: This is the secure part of JWT.
 It is created by taking encoded header, encoded payload, a secret only known by the server, then running it through the signing algorithm mentioned in the header.
 If the algorithm is
     - Symmetric algorithm (like `HS256`): The same secret is used for signing and verification
-    - Asymmetric algorithm (like `RS256`): a private key will be used for signing, and a corresponding public key will be used for verification
+    - Asymmetric algorithm (like `RS256`): A private key will be used for signing, and a corresponding public key will be used for verification

 ### Risk of JWT
 - Data is Not Encrypted